mc-wiki/minecraft-mod-heywiki/README.md

 [<img alt="neoforge" height="56" src="https://github.com/mc-wiki/minecraft-mod-heywiki/blob/master/docs/supports_neoforge.svg?raw=true">](https://neoforged.net/)
 [<img alt="crowdin" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/translate/crowdin_vector.svg">](https://crowdin.com/project/hey-wiki)

-Hey Wiki is a client mod made by the [Minecraft Wiki](https://minecraft.wiki) community that allows you to press H ( customizable) to open the wiki page of the block/item/entity you're aiming at, no matter it's from vanilla or a mod.
+Hey Wiki is a client mod made by the [Minecraft Wiki](https://minecraft.wiki) community that allows you to press H (customizable) to open the wiki page of the block/item/entity you're aiming at, no matter if it's from vanilla or a mod.
 It supports Fabric and NeoForge.

 ## Features